E13

 Steps:

 - Inspect condensate trap: Remove the condensate trap from the bottom of the Attack boiler.
-Empty and flush with clean water to remove sludge.
+Empty and flush it with clean water to remove sludge.

 - Check condensate pipe: Follow the plastic pipe to its discharge point.
 Ensure it is not frozen, kinked, or blocked.
 Thaw gently with warm (not boiling) water if frozen.